 In other words, we would predict that Western businessmen whose views of the Chinese were characterized by the absence of colonialist and/or racist ideas outperformed those Western businessmen whose thinking was clouded by these ideologies.
 There may be sufficient surviving data either to test this hypothesis in a rigorous quantitative fashion or to investigate it using qualitative case studies.
 A quantitative test of this hypothesis might involve finding data about as set of Western businessmen resident in Chinese treaty ports, determining each individual’s attitudes to the Chinese via signatures to anti-Chinese petitions, and then seeing if there is a correlation between expressed anti-Chinese attitudes and firm survival and/or firm performance.
 The qualitative investigation of whether and how Orientalist ideas affected Western business practices in late Qing China might involve either the study of the structuring of contracts with Chinese business partners or the development of these firms’ marketing strategies.
 Such research would likely involve the archives of the Western firms that were active in China in this period, such as Jardine Matheson, Standard Oil, and HSBC.
 Although extensive work using these corporate archives has certainly been undertaken by historians using other theoretical frames, nobody has approached this set of archival records seeking to answer the specific research question raised in the previous paragraph.

+One the basis of our finding that the attitudes towards the Chinese of nineteenth-century Westerners were heterogeneous rather than monolithically Orientalist, we are inclined to venture a speculative explanation that links attitude diversity to firm performance and survival.
+Many of today’s multinational firms originated in the heyday of imperialism, but only some of the great multinationals of the pre-1914 have survived to the present.
+Among historians of international business, there is considerable interest in trying to explain why some historic multinationals survived and others did not.
+As Robert Fitzgerald’s magisterial work of synthesis The Rise of the Global Company has made clear, a range of factors must be considered in accounting for why a given historic multinational firm made it to the present while a similarly situated competitor did not.
+Although Fitzgerald occasionally refers to racial ideologies, differences between firms in the degree to which their managers subscribed to ethnic stereotypes, and thus forced their shareholders to pay the “stereotype tax,” are not part of Fitzgerald’s interpretative framework.
+If subsequent historical research finds that Western businessmen whose thinking was strongly influenced by ethnic stereotypes were outperformed by those Western businessmen whose attitudes were more liberal, Fitzgerald’s explanatory framework will have to be expanded to include work on the history of racial discrimination and the stereotype tax.

 Another possible research agenda suggested by this paper would be the examination of how colonialist ideologies influenced Western depictions of entrepreneurship in other colonized societies in Asia and in Africa.
 For instance, we have shown that Westerners considered merchants from some regions of China to be more entrepreneurial and dynamic than those from other regions.
 Did Westerners draw similar distinction between the business behaviour of different African tribes or of Indian castes?
 If so, how did Western business people apply such distinctions in commercial decision making?
 We need research that can answer these two questions.
 We would then be able to see how such depictions influenced the strategies of Western firms and entrepreneurs in an era when the costs of moving goods, people, and ideas were falling dramatically.